Doordarshan alone can cover KTK assembly proceedings

 The congress described the move as a "shameful act."
 "While in opposition BJP used to shed crocodile tears for Free media.. @BSYBJP had threatened to go on dharna for freedom of press.
 When in power media has been barred from streaming the assembly session, such a shameful act," the Karnataka unit of the congress tweeted.

-Congress Legislature Party leader and former chief minister Siddaramaiah condemned the decision. "...
+Newly appointed leader of the opposition in the state assembly and former chief minister Siddaramaiah condemned the decision. "...
 In case speaker feels that journalists are misusing the liberty, the rules of the House should be modified and not bring in a complete ban," Siddaramaiah tweeted..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)